-Editors note: Whenever we write an article here at the BISF House website, we try to be as accurate and as balanced as possible.
+Editors note: Whenever we write an article here at the BISF House (now Non-Standard House) website, we try to be as accurate and as balanced as possible.
 But today, this article is somewhat of a rant, for which I make no apologies whatsoever.
 It relates to certain companies that we both respect & admire within the construction industry.
 Large companies that deal with BISF refurbishments on a regular basis, who should know better than to contribute to the badly misinformed urban MYTH that BISF were only ever built as temporary dwellings.

 Most BISF Homeowners and readers of this website will no doubt be fully aware that BISF Houses were built as permanent homes, with a similar life expectancy to traditional post war brick properties.

 Prior to the creation of the BISF House website, the Internet was awash with misleading information that commonly referred to BISF houses as being nothing more than temporary prefabs with a shelf life of just 10-15 years.